Section on Public Health and Preventive Medicine

 The Section on Public Health creates a forum for deliberation of relevant issues in public health, and provides information for the development of health policy.
 The Section brings together public health professionals from all across the region to study public health problems and assess potential responses.
 Section events are listed on the College's Calendar of Events.
 The Section is chaired by Robert G. Sharrar, MD, MSc.

 Membership in the Section is open to everyone.
-Section Members pay dues which go towards the cost of programming and mailings to its members:
+Section Members pay dues that go toward the cost of programming and mailings to its members.

 Membership Fee: $40

-Participants must be a member of The College's Section on Public Health and Preventive Medicine or be a student at one of the Section's Institutional Membership Organizations.
-Student memberships are free.
-To become a Section member visit THE PUBLIC HEALTH WEBSITE.
+Student poster submissions are due March 31, 2015.
+See the Call for Posters HERE.
+Students must be a member of The College's Section on Public Health & Preventive Medicine or be a student at one of the Section's Institutional Membership Organizations.